Antisocial personality disorder describes individuals who tend to disregard and violate the rights of others around them.

-The severity of symptoms of antisocial personality disorder can vary in severity.
+The symptoms of antisocial personality disorder can vary in severity.
 The more egregious, harmful, or dangerous behavior patterns are referred to as sociopathic or psychopathic.
 There has been much debate as to the distinction between these descriptions.
 Sociopathy is chiefly characterized as a something severely wrong with one's conscience; psychopathy is characterized as a complete lack of conscience regarding others.
 Some professionals describe people with this constellation of symptoms as "stone cold" to the rights of others.
 Complications of this disorder include imprisonment, drug abuse, and alcoholism.

-Diagnosis is given to those over 18 years of age.
 Antisocial personality is confirmed by a psychological evaluation.
 Other disorders should be ruled out first, as this is a serious diagnosis.

 The alcohol and drug abuse common among people with antisocial personality disorder can exacerbate symptoms of the disorder.
 When substance abuse and antisocial personality disorder coexist, treatment is more complicated for both.